Southdowns Motorhome Centre Logo

 A I always try to treat people as I would like to be treated – it pays dividends.

 Quentin lives in Cowplain with his wife Mickey.
-They have recently returned from a 1600 mile round trip, which saw Quentin driving a £200,000 Concorde Cruiser used as the support vehicle for Iraq war veteran Major Phil Packer as he tackled the Three Peaks Challenge for Sport Relief with a team of climbers and sports celebrities.
-Go to (add link) to read a full account of their trip in Quentin’s Three Peaks diary.
+In 2010 Quentin drove a £200,000 Concorde Cruiser around the country as a support vehicle for well-known war veteran and fundraiser Major Phil Packer as he tackled the three Peaks challenge for sport Relief with a team of climbers and celebrities.